General Hunting Tips

 Setting your trap is crucial to success, so do it carefully!

 The location and every element of your trap setup need to be dialed in if you want to succeed at trapping coyotes consistently.
-Here's some helpful tips for success when coyote trapping.
+Here are some helpful tips for success when coyote trapping.

 Essential Gear Checklist